gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

-   The method described in this document requires that the SCTP implementation supports the optional feature of fragmentation of SCTP user messages as defined in {{RFC4960}}.
+   The method described in this document requires that the SCTP implementation supports the optional feature of fragmentation of SCTP user messages as defifned in {{RFC4960}}.
 To efficiently implement and support larger user messages it is also recommended that I-DATA chunks as defined in {{RFC8260}} as well as an SCTP API that supports partial user message delivery as discussed in
    {{RFC6458}}.

-   The method described doesn't support STARTTLS as specified in {{RFC3788}}
+To simplify implementation and reduce the risk for security holes, limitations have been defined such that STARTTLS as specified in
+{{RFC3788}} is no longer supported.

 ### Comparison with TLS for SCTP